-Macedonia country profile - BBC News
+Macedonia country profile

 Although he was put forward as a presidential candidate by the governing VMRO-DPMNE party, he is not a member.

-His predecessor, Social Democrat Branko Crvenkovski, who was elected in 2004, won praise in the West for supporting reconciliation with the substantial Albanian minority.
+His predecessor, Social Democrat Branko Crvenkovski, won praise in the West for supporting reconciliation with the substantial Albanian minority.

 Macedonia's presidents are directly elected for a five-year term.
 The president appoints the prime minister, and legislative power is vested in parliament.